-As a 4000 pin, I had to show the plan or attend plans for my frontline, if the platinum was showing the plan.
+As a 4000 pin, I had to show the plan or attend plans for my front line IBOs.
+If the platinum was showing the plan.
 I'd say 4 nights per week we showed the plan for a downline or a downline in depth.
-Of course after the plan, we might "hang out" with downline and have some night owl teaching.
+Of course, after the plan, we might "hang out" with downline and have some night owl teaching.
 Some people call this association or whatever.
 Depending on the length of the drive, this might take 3-4 hours 4 nights per week.
 Sometimes it was shorter when you had no shows.

 For my troubles, I had a business at 4000 PV, with eagle parameters.
 I was considered a "mover and shaker".
-Lots of people knew me and my sponsor wanted so badly to break a downline platinum.
-He sat down with me one afternoon and told me I could really push to platinum and ruby easily if I would only ditch my girlfriend (fiancee' at the time).
+Lots of people knew me.
+My sponsor wanted so badly to break a downline platinum.
+He sat down with me one afternoon and told me I could really push to platinum and ruby easily if I would only ditch my girlfriend (fiancée' at the time).
 He told me that he would ditch his wife if the upline diamond told him to do so.
 He said a single (ruby or higher) could easily attract a lot of eligible women.
 It was after that meeting when I decided to quit.

 I had reached 4000 PV.
 I was making very little or losing some money because of the tools and functions.
 I did not see prospects of making money even at platinum and now my upline wanted control of my life.
 I told my group the truth and all of them quit except 1 or 2 of them who were brainwashed enough to stay involved.
 That was my story and I have no regrets about my decision to quit.
-I truly hope this story helps a prospect or a current IBO to hear about life at the 4000 level.
+I hope this story helps a prospect or a current IBO to hear about life at the 4000 level.